eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Expected output

-Create different terminals and run one command in each of them.
-Choose at least one publisher and one subscriber for having a data communication.
+Create three terminals and start RouDi, a publisher and a subscriber.
 You can also mix the typed and untyped versions.
-And if you feel like crazy today you start several publishers and subscribers from icedelivery and icedelivery_in_c (needs the default n:m communication, not possible if you build with the ONE_TO_MANY option).

 [![asciicast](https://asciinema.org/a/382036.svg)](https://asciinema.org/a/382036)